brentgroves/repsys/a_status/a_fabric/process/11_medallian.md

-# Create Fabric Org App to run Oil Adds Machine report

-Ricardo,
+# Structures Microsoft Fabric Workflow Status

+Hi Team,
-This is my first time to use the Linamar Fabric workspace Org App feature to publish a Power BI report with a data lake data source, so please bear with me.
-I will keep you posted as to my progress.
+This is Structures Information Systems first time to use the Linamar Fabric workspace Org App feature to publish Power BI reports with a data lake data source, so please bear with us.

+We noticed that requests are coming in for access appoval for the Structures Fabric workspace.
+We will start approving these requests when we finish creating the Fabric/PowerBI/Datalake process.

+We will keep you posted as to our progress.
+Thank you for your patience.

+Brent
+Structures - Information Systems

 The following is in markdown format and can be viewed by copying and pasting the contents below into an online markdown viewer, such as at <https://markdownlivepreview.com/>.

-## Goal
+## Goals

 Use the easily updated "Oil adds to Machines.xlsx" spreadsheet which has one row with machine/oil_type/line and oil quantity for each day of the month to update the Structures OAM data lake table with a PySpark notebook.